ruvnet/ds.js/docs/examples/README.md

-# DS.js Examples
+# DSPy.ts Examples

-This directory contains practical examples demonstrating how to use DS.js for various natural language processing tasks.
+This directory contains practical examples demonstrating how to use DSPy.ts for various natural language processing tasks.

 ## Available Examples